AMERICAN BRONCHO-ESOPHAGOLOGICAL ASSOCIATION, INC.

 2. Other applicants in allied health fields must have earned degrees from respective Graduate programs, been in practice for three or more years, and have contributed significantly to advances in Laryngology and Bronchoesophagology.

 i.
 In its discretion, the Council may waive specific requirements for an Applicant, as listed above, provided that the Applicant and such waiver must be approved by the affirmative vote of a majority of the Active Members.

 j.
 The qualifications of Applicants shall be considered by the Membership Committee and then presented before the Council for approval.
-The names of all Applicants, together with the names of their two sponsoring members and any other information deemed relevant by the Council, shall be mailed by the Secretary to each Active Member at last 60 days before the Council meeting at which a vote upon the Applicants is planned.
+The names of all Applicants, together with the names of their two sponsoring members and any other information deemed relevant by the Council, shall be posted on the ABEA website for approval or objection by the general membership.
 Any objection regarding any Applicant shall be delivered promptly in writing to the Secretary.
 Such objections shall be regarded as confidential.

 k.
 Nominations for all classes of membership shall be approved by the affirmative vote of three-fourths of the Council Members.
-Applicants will then be presented to the membership at an Executive Session for approval by the affirmative vote of three-fourths affirmative vote of the Active Members present.
+Approved applicants will then be inducted into the membership at an Executive Session.
 Membership shall become effective upon notification of the approved Applicant by the Secretary and payment of any dues prior to the ABEA Annual Meeting.

 OFFICERS AND APPOINTED POSITIONS

 4.1 Officers.
 The officers of ABEA shall be composed of a President, Vice-President, President-Elect, Secretary, Treasurer, Editor, and Councilors-At-Large.